 Private Sector Business Enablement Fund

-The $108.15 million Project also delivers the $23.4 million Private Sector Business Enablement Fund (PSBEF) which was designed to help fund underlying infrastructure to support private sector investment in the Shipwreck Coast region.
+The $108.15 million Project also delivers the $23.4 million Private Sector Business Enablement Fund (PSBEF) which was designed to help fund underlying infrastructure to support private sector investment in the Shipwreck Coast and Great Ocean Road regions.

-- Kangaroobie Camp – upgrades to wastewater treatment to support expansion of facilities
+- Kangaroobie Camp – upgrades to wastewater treatment to support expansion of facilities, complete late 2022

-- Great Ocean Road Retreat, Peterborough – power/telecommunications upgrades and road infrastructure to support an accommodation investment
+- Great Ocean Road Retreat, Peterborough – power upgrade and telecommunications and road infrastructure to support an accommodation investment

 - 12 Apostles Hot Springs Resort – enabling infrastructure including wastewater, storm water, portable water, and road infrastructure to support the Hot Springs resort accommodation investment.